July 19th, 2026

 This is the third book in Ms. Butcher's Edge novel series.
 EDGE OF SANITY will keep you on the edge of your seat wondering what is going to happen next.
 There is suspense and romance through out this thoroughly enjoyable read.
 Ms. Butcher weaves a story that will keep readers captivated, so that you can't help but keep reading until it's finished.
 Minor characters of note are Mira and Adam and hopefully their stories will be told too.
 Having not read the previous two books did not hamper the reading of this book, it can easily stand on it's own.
 Romantic suspense readers will love, love, love this book.

-Learn more about Edge of Sanity
+Learn more about EDGE OF SANITY

 SUMMARY

+"I NEED TO KNOW IF ANYONE WAS KILLED LAST NIGHT."
 In his years working for the private security firm The Edge, Clay Marshall has seen it all.
 But the recent blackouts he's been having are new.
 So is waking up with blood on his hands and clothes, with no memory of where the blood came from—or who he might have killed.
 He hates to admit it, but he needs help.
 Dr. Leigh Vaughn has treated other Edge employees before, but from the moment she sees him for the first time, Clay strikes her as a special breed of man.
 She knows he's dangerous, and distrustful of doctors, but she finds herself drawn to him even as his own steely exterior gives way to his growing desire for her.
+Neither knows, however, that Clay is being used as a pawn in a larger experiment, and that his blackouts are only the first step toward a terrifying goal.
+And both Leigh and Clay will put themselves in harm's way to stop an unseen enemy—and to save one another.

 Chapter One